This summer the CAG will host a two month residency with Canadian artist Brendan Fernandes.

-Last night Burrard Marina Field House artist-in-residence Brendan Fernandes held a life drawing class at the CAG.
-The gallery was buzzing with 25 artists and the model, Rachel Meyer, a member of Ballet BC contemporary ballet company.
-Fernandes worked with Rachel to create a multitude of poses on various sized plinths that highlighted her feet and pushed the artists to observe and draw from life.
+Recently Burrard Marina Field House artist-in-residence Brendan Fernandes held a life drawing class at the CAG.
+The gallery was buzzing with over twenty-five artists and the model, Rachel Meyer, a member of Ballet BC.
+Fernandes worked with Rachel to create a multitude of poses on various sized plinths that highlighted her feet and encouraged participants to focus on this area.

 The drawing tasks varied from 30 seconds to 5 minutes then 20 minutes poses.
-It was really amazing to see the differences in drawing style and form that each participant used to interpret Rachel’s poses.
+It was really amazing to see the range of differences in drawing style and form that everyone used to interpret Rachel’s poses.
 We got great feedback from the participants and we’re hoping to hold more life drawing classes at the CAG in the future.